coder-lgtm/docker-k8s/README.md

 ```

 #### 13. (Optional) Set Up Google Cloud Project
-We will demonstrate Kubernetes by using GCP project.
-We have set up a basic tier Google Cloud Project using the instructions at:
+We will demonstrate Kubernetes by using Google Cloud Project.
+We have set up a basic tier GCP by using the instructions at:
 https://cloud.google.com/appengine/docs/standard/nodejs/building-app/creating-project

-We will be using a 3-Node cluster as below:
+We will be using a 3-Node cluster as shown below:

 TBD